intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 OpDecorate %12 SpecId 2                       ; External ID for spec const A2

 %10 = OpTypeBool
-%11 = OpSpecConstantTrue %10                  ; Represents A1
+%11 = OpSpecConstantFalse %10                 ; Represents A1
-%12 = OpSpecConstantTrue %10                  ; Represents A2
+%12 = OpSpecConstantFalse %10                 ; Represents A2
 %13 = OpSpecConstantOp %10 LogicalAnd %11 %12 ; Represents A1 && A2
 ```